Benefits of a BSN Degree

-Why is it advantageous to earn a bachelor of science in nursing (BSN) degree over other nursing degree options?
+Why is it advantageous to earn a bachelor of science in nursing (BSN) degree through a program such as the Accelerated 2nd Degree Bachelor of Science in Nursing (ABSN) program at Notre Dame of Maryland University, over other nursing degree options?
 Nursing is one of the most in-demand professions in the United States and is projected to be for much of the next decade, due to the aging population and growing complexities of patient care, among other reasons.

 As a result, more and more health care employers no longer think of a BSN as a “nice-to-have” credential for nursing candidates they’re considering — many are making a bachelor’s degree in nursing a job requirement for entry-level registered nurse positions.